60frames/jestpack/README.md

 }
 ```

-Then you'll need to setup your Webpack config to build each test as a separate entry point:
+And then getting Webpack to build each test as a separate entry point:

 ```js
 // webpack.config.js